Wandalen/willbe/doc/totorial2/Tutorials.ukr/SubmodulesImporting.ukr.md

 Request ".submodules.download"
    .
 Read : /path_to_file/.will.yml
  .
 Read 1 will-files in 0.068s
  !
-Failed to read submodule::WTools, try to download it with .submodules.download or even clean it before downloading .
-Read : /path_to_file/.module/WTools/out/wTools.out.will.yml
+Failed to read submodule::Tools, try to download it with .submodules.download or even clean it before downloading .
+Read : /path_to_file/.module/Tools/out/wTools.out.will.yml
-   + module::WTools was downloaded in 12.360s
+   + module::Tools was downloaded in 12.360s
  + 1/1 submodule(s) of module::first were downloaded in 12.365s

 ```